 Email marketing can be one of the highest converting marketing strategies you deploy for your eCommerce business.
 It allows you to reach out to people who have visited and engaged your website in the past, who expressed interest in receiving marketing messages from you in the future.

 Developing an eCommerce email marketing list allows you to target specific products and offers to potential customers.
 To get the most success out of email marketing, you’ll want to use segmentation.
 Segmentation allows you to target specific people on your list and cultivate targeted offers just for that segment or group.

 To properly segment an email marketing list, you need to have information about your subscribers.
-You can use data from your CRM, form data, purchase history, etc. The more detailed information you have about your subscribers, the more you can segment and create highly targeted messaging that feels more personal to them.
+You can use data from your Shopify CRM or other CRM system that integrates with Shopify, form data, purchase history, etc. The more detailed information you have about your subscribers, the more you can segment and create highly targeted messaging that feels more personal to them.